-As the Company announced in a press release in 2014, AAK AB has initiated an arbitration at the International Court of Arbitration (ICC) against the company Enzymotec Ltd with respect to certain disputed matters under the Shareholders' Agreement entered into on 14 June 2007 regarding the joint venture company Advanced Lipids AB.
-AAK is generally very cautious about taking legal action and the Company would not normally have commented on this contentious issue if Enzymotec had not released information regarding the dispute.
-Senior management normally consults legal experts in matters relating to legal disputes, along with other experts both inside and outside the Company in matters relating to current business operations.
-According to our best assessment, apart from the dispute with Enzymotec, neither the Parent nor any subsidiary is currently involved in any legal proceedings or arbitration proceedings that are deemed to have any significant negative impact on the business, its financial position or its performance.
+As previously announced, arbitration proceedings began in 2014 at the International Court of Arbitration (ICC) with the company Enzymotec Ltd in relation to certain contentious issues under the shareholder agreement made on June 14, 2007 for the joint venture company Advanced Lipids AB.
+The arbitration tribunal made its decision in early 2016.
+Enzymotec's claim was rejected in its entirety, as was AAK's claim against Enzymotec concerning the liability for damages fixed.

+According to our best assessment, neither the Parent nor any subsidiary is currently involved in any legal proceedings or arbitration proceedings that are deemed to have any significant negative impact on the business, its financial position or its performance.